Review and sign transactions from a single secure screen with Ledger Flex™

 If you’re trying to pick the best Bitcoin wallet for you, you might be wondering how to review each one.
 If you want to know why these Bitcoin wallets made the list, let’s look at some of their most important features:

-First of all, the type of crypto wallet is important to assess.
-Software wallets are free, but they have security issues and are thus unsuitable for protecting large amounts of crypto.
-Hardware wallets, on the other hand, are very secure but they will cost you something, as you’ll have to invest in a physical device.
+First of all, the type of Bitcoin wallet is important to assess.
+Software Bitcoin wallets are free, but they have security issues and are thus unsuitable for protecting large amounts of crypto such as Bitcoin (BTC).
+Bitcoin Hardware wallets, on the other hand, are very secure but they will cost you something, as you’ll have to invest in a physical device.

-Custody of your crypto is also imperative to understand.
-To explain, custodial wallets (such as those offered by centralized exchanges) do not give you true ownership of your assets.
-Using a non-custodial wallet, you can guarantee that you are the only person with access to your accounts.
+The custody of your Bitcoin is also imperative to understand.
+To explain, Bitcoin custodial wallets (such as those offered by centralized exchanges) do not give you true ownership of your BTC.
+Using a non-custodial Bitcoin wallet, you can guarantee that you are the only person with access to your Bitcoin accounts.
 None of the crypto wallets on this list are custodial as it’s not recommended to store assets in these types of wallets.
 However, if you’re assessing crypto wallets outside of this list, it’s important to take into account.

 Software (hot) wallets tend to be free, whereas hardware wallets can vary in cost.
-Before you buy a physical device, you may want to consider how much each of them costs and what kind of features they offer for that price.
+Before you buy a physical device, you may want to consider how much each of them costs and what kind of features Bitcoin wallets offer for that price.

 Crypto Assets and Networks Supported